Posterior Cruciate Ligament Anatomy

 - The incision is closed with sutures and covered with sterile dressings.

-Patients are advised to maintain the knee in full extension, supported by a knee brace, for a period of 2 to 4 weeks.
-Patients should not bear any weight on the operated knee.
+Patients are advised to maintain the knee in a PCL knee brace post-operatively.
+Patients should not bear any weight on the operated knee for the first 6 weeks.
 Pillows or other supports are placed under the tibia, for the first two months after surgery, to prevent any posterior subluxation of the tibia.
+Physical therapy is started within the first week of surgery.

 Risks and Complications of PCL Reconstruction